mojito-ai/Need-Energy-Omdena/README.md

 The Grid is getting old and results in increased maintenance and operation cost.
 Cost for unplanned maintenance and unforeseen faults is a pain for utilities and results in loss of revenue.
-The Grid has not fully migrated to the edge or cloud to benefit from industry 4.0.
+The Grid has not fully migrated to the edge or csloud to benefit from industry 4.0.
 Data is in abundance but most of it is not utilized, a potential to start solving the above mentioned. s
 Omdena challenge: Tester commit